 Many people see the presence or absence of a RIC as an indicator of a whether or not an item can be recycled in their curbside bin, but as we’ve learned, it isn’t as simple as that.
 It’s important to know what’s accepted by your local recycling program and where you can take things that are not accepted.
 Today, in most communities, anything with a RIC higher than two is considered hard to recycle.
 In Gwinnett County, only plastic bottles and jugs marked with a #1 or #2 RIC are recyclable curbside.
 That includes things like water bottles, soda bottles, laundry detergent bottles, and milk jugs.
 Plenty of other plastic packaging is also #1 or a #2, but since it isn’t in the shape of a bottle or a jug, it’s harder to for processors to separate and recycle.
 When you’re unsure whether something is recyclable in Gwinnett County, refer to our comprehensive recycling directory!

-The Center for Hard to Recycle Materials (CHaRM) in Atlanta accepts #1 plastics for recycling, and sends plastics marked with a #2, #4, #5, and #6 to Nexus Fuels to be turned into fuels like gasoline, kerosene, diesel, heavy oils, and waxes via thermal depolymerization (pyrolysis).
+The Center for Hard to Recycle Materials (CHaRM) in Atlanta accepts #1 plastics for recycling, and sends plastics marked with a #2, #4, #5, and #6 to Nexus Circular to be turned into the building blocks of new plastic via thermal depolymerization (pyrolysis).
 Plastics #3 and #7 are too toxic or complex for any of CHaRM’s recycling or even waste-to-energy partners to process at this time.
 Plastics with no visible RIC are also not accepted by recycling centers including CHaRM.

 Photo courtesy of How2Recycle